SaidaTaisei/my_homepage/content/authors/Taisei Saida/_index.md

       institution: University of Tsukuba, Tsukuba in Japan
       year: 2021
 ---
-Taisei Saida is master student in University of Tsukuba.
+Taisei Saida is doctor's student in University of Tsukuba.
 I am primarily working on surrogate models.
 Topics of interest will be structural reliability, structural health monitoring, and machine learning.
 - Reserch Map: [https://researchmap.jp/taisei_saida](https://researchmap.jp/taisei_saida)